tungwinxp/clawsra/README.md

-## Overview
+## CLAWSRA
-clawsra.sh downloads AWS SRA sequencing files from an SRA query (such as Bioproject) and converts them to fastq.gz with full PHRED scores.
-It supports SRA queries (e.g., BioProject ID) or direct SRR accession lists and optionally creates swarm files for parallel processing.
+clawsra.sh downloads cloud-hosted AWS SRA sequencing files from an SRA query and converts them to Run Accessions (SRR*), and then pulls and converts the query to fastq.gz with full PHRED scores.
+It supports SRA queries (e.g., BioProject ID, Project IDs) or direct SRR accession lists and optionally creates swarm files for parallel processing.

 ## Usage
 ````